Ingenheim derailment

 The Ingenheim derailment occurred on 5 March 2020 when a TGV train derailed near Ingenheim, Bas-Rhin, Grand Est, France, on the LGV Est rail line due to a landslip.
 Twenty-one of the 348 passengers on board were injured, along with the driver.

-Accident
+Derailment

 At 07:45 CET (06:45 UTC), a Colmar-Paris TGV train derailed between Ingenheim and Saessolsheim, Bas-Rhin, France.
 Euroduplex unit 4707 formed the train involved in the accident.
 At the time of the derailment, the train was travelling at 270 km/h.
 The first five vehicles of the train were derailed.
 The train was carrying 348 passengers.
 Twenty-two people were injured, including the driver of the train, who was severely injured.
 He was airlifted to the Haute-Pierre Hospital in Strasbourg.
 Emergency service response included 102 gendarmes, 99 firefighters and 10 SAMU agents.
-Passengers were evacuated from the accident site by bus.
-The accident was caused by a landslip in a cutting affecting the track.
+Passengers were evacuated from the area by bus.
+The derailment was caused by a landslip in a cutting affecting the track.

-The line was closed following the accident, with services diverted.
-No cancellations of services were made as a result of the accident.
+The line was closed following the crash and service was diverted.
+No cancellations of services were made as a result of the crash.